apple1417/bl-sdk-mods/ApplesBorderlandsCheats/Readme.md

 ## Changelog

+### Apple's Borderlands Cheats v1.10
+Added hidden option to disable one shot mode in tps - it can sometimes cause crashes simply by existing.

 ### Apple's Borderlands Cheats v1.9
 Updated to use some of the new features from SDK version 0.7.8.
 Most notably, the enabled state is now saved over game launches.